myers1109/document-downloader-extension/README.md

 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable **Developer mode** in the top right corner.
 4. Click **Load unpacked**.
-5. Select the `scribd-downloader-extension` folder.
+5. Select the `document-downloader-extension` folder.

 ## Usage